-Our initial housecall fee ranges from $160 to $175 depending on your location, which includes the physical examination and consultation time for the first pet, the travel time for the doctor and technician to come to your home, use of the vehicle and equipment, fuel and tolls.
-Additional pets in the same family seen at the same inital visit are $95 for the physical examination and consultation.
+Our initial housecall fee ranges from $180 to $200 depending on your location, which includes the physical examination and consultation time for the first pet, the travel time for the doctor and technician to come to your home, use of the vehicle and equipment, fuel and tolls.
+Additional pets in the same family seen at the same initial visit are $115 for the physical examination and consultation.
 Fees for any tests, procedures, medications, or treatments that may be required are in addition.
 An estimate can be provided upon request.

 8. How do I make an appointment?

 To schedule an appointment, please give us a call at 914-575-1943.
 Our visits for new patients are available by individual appointment at your home, Monday through Friday 9am-6pm.

 For most procedures, we stay with your pet until he or she is fully awake and safe to be discharged to your care.
 We spend as much time as necessary, and make sure that you are comfortable with the post-operative instructions.
 If your pet needs more extensive post-operative care, or you are not comfortable caring for your pet immediately post-op, we will transport your pet to our “ICU”, where he or she will be under the doctor’s direct supervision until he or she is able to return home.

 10. What if my pet needs to be hospitalized?